xcp-ng/xcp-ng-org/docs/guests.md

 * [sysutils/xe-guest-utilities](https://www.freshports.org/sysutils/xe-guest-utilities/)
 * [sysutils/xen-guest-tools](https://www.freshports.org/sysutils/xen-guest-tools/)

-The `install.sh` script on the guest tools ISO supports FreeBSD, and it will install those as binary packages, if they are not already installed.
+The `install.sh` script on the guest tools ISO does not yet support FreeBSD, so there is no point in mounting the guest tools ISO on a FreeBSD VM.

-To manually [install them from a package](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/pkgng-intro.html) you can run:
+To manually [install xe-guest-utilities from a package](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/pkgng-intro.html) you can run:
 ```
 pkg install xen-guest-tools xe-guest-utilities
 service xenguest start